About your stay

 There is no standard down here – we suggest you tip if and only if you are happy with the service.
 The amount is up to you.

-How do I get cash there?
+How much cash should I bring?
 Is there an ATM?

 Are there any needy organizations that we can visit in the village?